shadowezz/Productiv/docs/UserGuide.md

 #### Listing all contacts: `list`

-Shows a list of all contacts in your contact list.
+Displays a list of all contacts in your contact list.

 Format: `list`